TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 - **AWS Managed Blockchain** Fully Managed Service for joining public and private networks using Hyperledger Fabric and Ethereum.
 - **Amazon OpenSearch Service** makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
 OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.
 Amazon OpenSearch Service offers the latest versions of OpenSearch, support for 19 versions of Elasticsearch (1.5 to 7.10 versions), and visualization capabilities powered by OpenSearch Dashboards and Kibana (1.5 to 7.10 versions).

-## Migration Services
-- **AWS Snowball** Easily migrate terabytes of data to the cloud without limits in storage capacity or compute power.
-It is a physical device.
-50/80TB.
-Snowball Edge 100TB.
-"Petabyte Scale".
-- **AWS Snowcone** Similar to Snowball, but with 8TB of storage space.
-- **AWS Snowmobile** Similar to Snowball, but an actual shipping container with 100PB (petabyte) storage space.
-Or you can move entire data centers.
-"Exabyte Scale".
-- **AWS SMS (Server Migration Service)** Migrate servers and virtual machines to AWS EC2.
-- **AWS DMS (Database Migration Service)** Migrate Databases to AWS.
-Can also be used to migrate from EC2 instance to RDS for example.
-- **AWS AMS (Application Migration Service)** Migrate applications to AWS.
-- **AWS DataSync** Simplify and accelerate secure data migrations, on-premises to cloud, vice-versa or AWS service to AWS service.
-Can be used with S3 and EFS.

 ## Machine Learning Services
 - **AWS Rekognition** Image and video analysis
 - **AWS Transcribe** Speech to text